Cauldron Cooking: How Did Europeans Cook in the Middle Ages?

 What did people eat in the Middle Ages?

-Here is a summary of medieval eating practices, focusing on France and neighboring regions.
+Here is a summary of medieval eating habits, focusing on France and neighboring regions.

 A cuisine based on grain

-As in Antiquity, the foundation of medieval alimentation remained bread and cereals.
-Wheat was reserved for the wealthy and cities, while the countryside primarily consumed rye, barley, oats, or buckwheat, depending on the region.
+As in antiquity, the foundation of medieval food remained bread and grains.
+Wheat was reserved for the wealthy and for cities, while the countryside mainly consumed rye, barley, oats, or buckwheat (introduced in the 15th century), depending on the region.

-Cereals were consumed in the form of bread (brown bread, black bread, white bread, or mixed-grain bread), porridges, thick pancakes, flans, or flour used to thicken sauces.
-White bread remained a luxury reserved for nobles and clerics.
+Grains were consumed in the form of bread (brown bread, black bread, white bread, or mixed grain bread), porridges, thick pancakes, flans, or flour to thicken sauces.
+White bread remained a luxury reserved for nobles and clergy.

 Meat: abundant or rare depending on status

-Nobles consumed a lot of meat, often in the context of banquets or codified meals: game (deer, wild boar, hare, rabbit), noble poultry (swan, peacock, heron), and farmed meats like beef, mutton, lamb, and especially pork.
+Nobles consumed a lot of meat, often as part of banquets or codified meals: game (deer, wild boar, hare, rabbit), noble poultry (swan, peacock, heron), and farmed meats like beef, mutton, lamb, and especially pork.

 The common people made do with pork, barnyard poultry, or offal.
 Meat was often salted, smoked, or stewed in a cauldron.
-Fasting days imposed by the Church prohibited meat several days a week: on these days, fish, eggs, or dairy products were consumed.
+Fasting days imposed by the Church prohibited meat several days a week: people then ate fish, eggs, or dairy products.

 Cured meats and preservation techniques

-Cured meats were very present in peasant and urban cuisine.
-Smoked bacon, black pudding, sausages, andouilles, pâtés, and meats preserved in their own fat were common.
+Charcuterie was very common in peasant and urban cuisine.
+Smoked bacon, black pudding, sausages, andouillettes, pâtés, and meats preserved in their fat were found.
 Salting, drying, and smoking allowed meat to be preserved for several months.
-These products were also incorporated into soups and stews to enrich them.
+These products were also integrated into soups and stews to enrich them.

 Milk was rarely drunk as is, but transformed into curdled milk, fresh cheese, or aged cheeses.
-Butter was mainly consumed in northern regions, cream in some noble recipes, and whey was used in soups.
+Butter was mainly consumed in northern regions, cream in certain noble recipes, and buttermilk used in soups.

 Dairy products played an important role in the lean diets prescribed by the Church.